Am I eligible to get a library card?

 Yes, you can get a digital library card if you live in the library district.
 A digital library card allows you to access the library's online services like e-books, streaming video, and more.
 A digital library card does not allow you to check out physical items like books and DVDs.
-You find more information about this service and sign up for a digital library card at https://pulaski.librarymarket.com/.
+You can find more information about this service and sign up for a digital library card at https://pulaski.librarymarket.com/.

 Is there a minimum age to receive a library card?

 The library does not set a minimum age for cardholders.
 We believe that parents are the people best suited to determine when their child is ready to get a card of their own.
 If you are considering whether to sign your child up for a card, remember that they will be able to use it to check out a wide range of materials on their own, and that they will be responsible for returning materials on time and in good condition.